 One of the best subjects that Japan owns better that any other country is definitely stylish piece of clothing.
 With a wide catalogue of traditional Japanese clothes worn by Japanese people across centuries, and this therefore inevitable that some of them tend to come back some years in Fashion worldwide.
-Among some of them, one in particular is becoming a must-have for every true man or woman Japanese Fashion adept in 2021 is the Hanten Jacket.
+Among some of them, one in particular is becoming a must-have for every true man or woman Japanese Fashion adept in 2021 is the Hanten.
 But first let's answer the common question that you are asking yourself right now, what is a Hanten jacket?

 A Hanten Jacket is a traditional Japanese jacket with a warm padding or cotton lining all over the body which makes it a very popular coat during the Winter Season in Japan.
 The Hanten was also the everyday working garment of common people in Japan during the Edo Period.